josefs/meta-paper/paper.md

 one less dimension than the input.

 In figure \ref{fig:comparison} is a comparison between the implementation of a function in repa and meta-repa.
-The fucntion `step` is a part in calculating the Mandelbrot set.
+The function `step` is a part in calculating the Mandelbrot set.
 It calculates
 $z_{i+1} = z_i + c$ for a given complex plane, where $c$ comes from the first argument and $z_i$ comes from the second argument.